CartoDB/mobile-sdk/doc/geocoding.md

   </div>
 </div>

-### Displaying your GeocodingResult on the map
+### Displaying your GeocodingResult on the Map

-If you wish to display your `GeocodingResult` on the map, you need to create a `LocalVectorDataSource`, initialize a `VectorLayer` and add it to the map, then you can add various `VectorElements` to your
+If you wish to display your `GeocodingResult` on the map, create a `LocalVectorDataSource`, initialize a `VectorLayer` and add it to the map, then you can add various `VectorElements` to your
 `LocalVectorDataSource`.

-Please note that this function does not work out of the box, make sure your class contains a **vector element source** and **your mapView** object.
+**Note:** This function does not work out of the box.
+Ensure your class contains a **vector element source** and **your mapView** object, as shown in the following example:

-Here's an example of how we did it:

 <div class="js-TabPanes">
   <ul class="Tabs">